 We do not allow food and drink in the labs simply because accidents can ruin keyboards, printers, and computers.
 Since many students on campus use these labs, one person's accident is not only costly to repair or replace, but also leaves that machine unusable by any other users on campus.
 And since not everyone is conscientious, we do not allow food or drinks into the lab.

-Lab assistants are instructed to ask users to take the food or drink out of the labs if they are caught with it.
-If the user refuses to comply, lab assistants are instructed to contact their supervisors who may call in Public Safety to help escort the inconsiderate user out of the lab.
+Lab assistants are instructed to ask users to take the food or drink out of the labs if they are found with it.
+If the user refuses to comply, lab assistants are instructed to contact their supervisors who may call in Public Safety to help escort the user out of the lab.

-Because labs are public areas, the viewing of adult web sites is considered potentially offensive by other lab users.
+Labs are public areas.
+The viewing of adult web sites is considered potentially offensive by other lab users.
 In order to be conscientious of RIT's policy on harassment, lab assistants are instructed to ask any user to stop viewing a potentially offensive web site.
-If a user refuses to comply, lab assistants are instructed to call their supervisors who may call in Public Safety to help escort the inconsiderate user out of the lab.
+If a user refuses to comply, lab assistants are instructed to call their supervisors who may call in Public Safety to help escort the user out of the lab.

 Except in certain labs, you cannot use your own paper in ITS Lab Services managed computer lab printers.
 Putting the wrong kind of paper in a laser printer can ruin the printer.
-In order to protect these expensive pieces of equipment, only paper supplied by DSS can be used in the printers.
+In order to protect the equipment, only paper supplied by Lab Services can be used in the printers.